-FONDO ESPAÑOL DE COOPERACIÓN DE AGUA Y SANEAMIENTO PARA AMÉRICA LATINA Y EL CARIBE (FECASALC, after its Spanish initials) it’s a strategic alliance between the Government of Spain and the IDB that seeks to help bring the water and sanitation human right to fruition and exceed the Millennium Development Goals, focusing its funding on peri-urban and rural areas, which is where population with less resources and less access to water and sanitation services are.
+The SPANISH COOPERATION FUND FOR WATER AND SANITATION IN LATIN AMERICA AND THE CARIBBEAN (FECASALC, for its Spanish initials) is a strategic alliance between the Government of Spain and the IDB that seeks to help bring the water and sanitation human right to fruition and exceed the Sustainable Development Goals, focusing its funding on peri-urban and rural areas, where population has less resources and access to water and sanitation services.

 WHAT DOES THE FECASALC SEEK TO ATTAIN?

-Under this interinstitutional cooperation model, which creates an Alliance where goals, tasks, resources and commitments are shared, FECASALC, after more than 8 years of shared work, t has generated 19 operations for a total amount in excess of US$1.1 billion (of which US$580 million are Spanish Government grants), working in 13 regional countries and pursuing an integrated vision of the sector through:
+Under this inter-institutional cooperation model, which creates an alliance where goals, tasks, resources and commitments are shared, FECASALC generated 20 operations and 11 technical cooperations in 13 regional countries for over US$1.5 billion (of which US$571 million are Spanish government grants) by pursuing an integrated vision of the sector that:

 Promoting access through construction and rehabilitation of water and sanitation systems in order to increase coverage for the population with fewer resources.

 Institutional strengthening to increase service sustainability, promoting national frameworks that allow the rational use of resources and the safeguarding of rights.